snabbco/snabb/src/doc/in-a-nutshell.md

 ### Programs

-Programs are shrink-wrapped applications built on Snabb Switch.
+Programs are shrink-wrapped applications built on Snabb.
 They are front ends that can be used to hide an app network behind a simple command-line interface for an end user.
 This means that only system designers need to think about apps and app networks: end users can use simpler interfaces reminiscent of familiar tools like tcpdump, netcat, iperf, and so on.

-Snabb Switch uses the same trick as BusyBox to implement many programs in the same executable: it behaves differently depending on the name that you use to invoke it.
+Snabb uses the same trick as BusyBox to implement many programs in the same executable: it behaves differently depending on the name that you use to invoke it.
 This means that when you compile Snabb Switch you get a single executable that supports all available